-The paper was authored by Santiago Carbo-Valverde and Francisco Rodriguez-Fernandez.
+The See Banknote paper. was authored by Santiago Carbo-Valverde and Francisco Rodriguez-Fernandez.
 Santiago Carbo-Valverde is a Professor of Economics and Finance at the Bangor Business School in the United Kingdom and of CUNEF Business School in Madrid.
 Francisco Rodriguez-Fernandez is a Professor of Economics at the University of Granada in Spain.
 He is a senior economist at Funcas and the Funcas Observatory of Financial Digitalization, the main research centre on financial digitalization studies in Spain.

 The report concludes that globally, the unit cost of debit cards is 2.8 times larger than the cost of cash.
 For an average retail transaction of $59, this would imply: